microsoft/PowerToys/doc/devdocs/localization.md

 Since the LEGO PRs update some of the strings in LCL files at a time, there can be multiple PRs which modify the same files, leading to merge conflicts.
 In most cases this would show up on GitHub as a merge conflict, but sometimes a bad git merge may occur, and the file could end up with incorrect formatting, such as two `<Tgt>` elements for a single resource.
 These can be fixed by ensuring the elements follow the format described in [this section](#lcl-files).
 To catch such errors, the build farm should be run for every LEGO PR and if any error occurs in the localization step, we should check the corresponding resx/lcl files for conflicts.

 ## Enabling localized MSI for a new project
-signing, and adding resources.dll to MSI
+For C++ and UWP projects no additional files are generated with localization that need to be added to the MSI.
+For C++ projects all the resources are added to the dll/exe, while for UWP projects they are added to the `resources.pri` file (which is present even for an unlocalized project). signing, and adding resources.dll to MSI
 ### C++ or UWP